 The market risk faced by the Branch mainly includes interest rate risk and exchange rate risk, which refer to the risks brought by the adverse changes in interest rate and exchange rate respectively.
-The Branch utilizes the market risk management systems established by ICBC Head Office to effectively identify, measure, monitor, control or mitigate and report market risk, and control market risk.
+The Branch utilizes the market risk management systems established by ICBC Head Office to effectively identify, measure, monitor, control or mitigate and report market risk.